joe-hauns/HyperRUSTY/README.md

 ## What You Will Download

-From Docker Hub, pull the artifact's Docker image.
+We present our TACAS artifact's Docker image.

 Inside the image, you will find: